samstan/ORIE6590-Airline/README.md

 # Introduction

 In this project, we consider a simplified airline revenue management task using bid-price control.
 As a motivating example, consider a scenario involving a fictional airline company called Ithaca Flies.
 Ithaca Flies only operates three direct flights: Ithaca to NEK, Ithaca to Detroit, and Detroit to LA.
 Additionally, one may elect to fly from Ithaca to LA via Detroit.
 Each flight has economy and business seats.
 Ithaca Flies implements a bid-price control policy to sell tickets on these flights, where the bid-prices are the fixed trip fares.
 The goal of the controller is to maximize revenue.
 Previous approaches to this task used linear programming, while we aim to use deep reinforcement learning.
+In particular, we use the popular Advantage Actor Critic (A2C) algorithm using three different sets of neural network architectures.

 # Problem Formulation